sanekgusev/SGASScreenRecorder/README.md

 [![CI Status](http://img.shields.io/travis/Alexander Gusev/SGASScreenRecorder.svg?style=flat)](https://travis-ci.org/Alexander Gusev/SGASScreenRecorder)

-Efficient, convenient, and configurable screen recording for iOS apps.
+Super-efficient, highly convenient, and easily configurable screen recording for iOS apps.

-**WARNING:** This is only meant to be used during development in debug and in-house testing builds and is completely **NOT** App Store-safe.
+:warning: This is only meant to be used during development in debug and in-house testing builds and is completely **NOT** App Store-safe.

 ### What

-It allows you to continuosly record whatever is happening on the screen while your app is in foreground and save this recording either to a video file or to device's photo library.
+It allows you to continuously record whatever is happening on the device's screen while your application is in foreground and save this recording either to a video file or to device's Photo Library.

 ### How